 - 10.1 A diagram or sketch of the crime scene serves as a graphic document to show the layout, orientation, and interrelationships of the scene and the evidence.
 It depicts pertinent portions of the scene and supports the photographs and notes taken at the scene. - 10.1.1 The term "sketch" often refers to a hand-drawn depiction that is created on scene.
 The term "diagram" often refers to a formally drawn or computer-created depiction of the scene that is created at a later date.
 The terms may be used interchangeably. - 10.2 A diagram/sketch should include five basic elements: heading, diagram area, legend, title block, and scale and direction notations. - 10.2.1 A heading indicates why the sketch was created.
-A heading may be as simple as the title of the room depicted (e.g. Master Bedroom), or may note a particular type of evidence (e.g. Firearms Evidence, Blood Stains, etc.). - 10.2.2 The diagram area is the drawing itself.
+A heading may be as simple as the title of the room depicted (e.g. Primary Bedroom), or may note a particular type of evidence (e.g. Firearms Evidence, Blood Stains, etc.). - 10.2.2 The diagram area is the drawing itself.
 The diagram/sketch should depict the scene and primary evidence.
 Items of furniture, structural elements (e.g. doors, windows, closets, etc.), and items of evidence should be included. - 10.2.2.1 Measurements should be included in the diagram/sketch.

 Measurements may be included in the diagram area or they may be listed in another area of the diagram/sketch, such as in a table.
 The type of measurement notation shall be determined based on the number of items in the diagram/sketch and the creator's preference.
-If noting measurements in the diagram area would make the diagram/sketch difficult to read, a table or other similar notation should be used. - 10.2.2.2 For excessively cluttered scenes, a representation of nonpertinent items may be made (e.g. pile of clothes) without drawing each individual item. - 10.2.2.3 Colored pens/pencils may be used in sketches/diagrams to more accurately represent the details of the scene. - 10.2.3 A legend indicates what the various labels used in the diagram/sketch depict.
-Letters, numbers, symbols, colors, etc. may be used as labels. - 10.2.3.1 If using evidence markers with letters or numbers in the scene, those letters or numbers should be used in the diagram.
+If noting measurements in the diagram area would make the diagram/sketch difficult to read, a table or other similar notation should be used. - 10.2.2.2 All measurements are approximate and are used for descriptive purposes and to note an item's approximate location within a scene. - 10.2.2.3 For excessively cluttered scenes, a representation of nonpertinent items may be made (e.g. pile of clothes) without drawing each individual item. - 10.2.2.4 Colored pens/pencils may be used in sketches/diagrams to more accurately represent the details of the scene. - 10.2.3 A legend indicates what the various labels used in the diagram/sketch depict.
+Letters, numbers, symbols, colors, etc. may be used as labels.